vuejs/rfcs/active-rfcs/0000-router-link-scoped-slot.md

 ### Accessible variables

-The variables fall into multiple categories.
-In documenation, they should be split per usage as [@Akryum pointed out](https://github.com/vuejs/rfcs/pull/34#issuecomment-491381810).
-This is important to overcome the fact that there is a big amount of available information

-#### Essential

-These are what you will likely *always* use
+The slot should provide values that are computed inside `router-link`:

 - `href`: resolved relative url to be added to an anchor tag (contains the base if provided while route.fullPath doesn't)
 - `route`: resolved normalized route location from the `to` (same shape as `$route`)
-- `navigate`: function to trigger navigation (usually attached to a click)
+- `navigate`: function to trigger navigation (usually attached to a click).
+Also calls `preventDefault` if the click is directly pressed.
 - `isActive`: true whenever `router-link-active` is applied.
-This is when the _path_ section of the href (without the query and hash) is included (as in `currentLocation.path.startsWith(location.path)`).
 Can be modified by `exact` prop
 - `isExactActive`: true whenever `router-link-exact-active` is aplied.
-Only applies when the _fullPath_ is matched (including query and hash) (as in `currentLocation.fullPath === location.fullPath`).
 Can be modified by `exact` prop.

-#### Convenience

-These are here for convenience and could be replicated in user land

-- `classes`: classes to be applied to an element.
-Will contain `router-link-active` and/or `router-link-exact-active`
-- `isSameFullPath`: true if the fullPath
-- `isSubPath`: true if the path section of the link is included in current route as in `$route.path.includes(route.path)`
-- `isSamePath`: true if the path section of the link matches current route (equality comparison between strings)
-- `isSameQuery`: true if the query of the link matches current query (custom equality comparison between objects)
-- `isSameHash`: true if the hash of the link matches current hash (equality comparison between strings)
-- `isDescendant`: true if the route record matched by the `to` location is a descendant of the record matched by the current route (as in `children` (works for nested `children` as well))
-- `isAscendant`: true if the route record matched by the `to` location is an ascendant of the record matched by the current route (as in current route being in `children`(works for nested routes as well))

 # Drawbacks

 - Whereas it's possible to keep existing behaviour working and only expose a new behaviour with scoped slots, it will still prevent us from fixing existing issues with current implementation.
 That's why there are some breaking changes, to make things more consistent.
-- Too many scoped props, only `isSameQuery`, `isDescendant` and `isAscendant` are difficult to replicate in userland.
+- No access to the default `router-link` classes like `router-link-active` and `router-link-active-exact`.

 # Alternatives